-If your journey by train isn’t frequent enough to benefit from an MCard or season ticket, be sure to try and book your journey in advance.
+For less frequent journeys, be sure to try and book your journey in advance.
 Unlike bus tickets train fares can vary depending upon the point at which you buy your ticket.
 Buying tickets in advance, especially on longer journeys, can save you some serious cash.

 Explore Further Ways to Save

 Think you’ve saved all you can by picking an annual pass.
 Think again!
 There are a number of ways that you can save even more money.

 - Corporate MCard Scheme: Through the Corporate MCard scheme employers who have joined the West Yorkshire Travel Plan Network can provide staff with a saving of 12% on the cost of an annual MCard;

 - First Commuter Travel Club: You can save up to 12.5% on monthly bus tickets through the First Commuter Travel Club;